-Taxation of Tax-Exempt Holders of Our Common Stock
+Taxation of Tax-Exempt Holders of Our Capital Stock

-Dividend income from us and gain arising upon a sale of our shares generally should not be unrelated business taxable income ("UBTI"), to a tax-exempt holder, except as described below.
+Dividend income from us and gain arising upon a sale of shares of our capital stock generally should not be unrelated business taxable income ("UBTI") to a tax-exempt holder, except as described below.
 This income or gain will be UBTI, however, to the extent a tax-exempt holder holds its shares as "debt-financed property" within the meaning of the Code.
 Generally, "debt-financed property" is property the acquisition or holding of which was financed through a borrowing by the tax-exempt holder.